-Will is the Chief Commercial Officer at Apex Greenlight.
+Will is the Chief Commercial Officer at Apex ESG.
 He compiled the book, ‘The Best After-Dinner Sports Tales’ which made over £40,000 for the Children’s charity SPARKS, and has also raised over £9,000 for ‘The Rainbow Trust’.
 He has been involved in Sausage Tree since its conception.

 Originally from Australia, Kylie now lives in London and has a background in marketing, events and PR.
 She fell in love with Africa during an extended trip during 1999 and has supported Sausage Tree for many years.

 Robert is a legend, and gives us his valuable time to audit all our accounts every year.
 He runs a successful accountancy business in Chichester.

 Haggai sadly passed away in May 2018.
 He had been running the Sausage Tree projects since 2001.
 His legacy will remain and his spirit will never leave us, he was the man that helped make it all happen and he is hugely missed.
 Born and educated in Northern Zambia, he moved to South Luangwa in 1991 when he started work for Mfuwe Lodge and The Bushcamp Company.
 He was dedicated to improving the development of the local community and in particular the education of the younger generation.

 Fiona works in the accounts department at Bushcamp Company and Mfuwe Lodge.
 She is a Zimbabwean who has been living in Zambia for over a decade but hopes to return back there when she retires and spend time with her grandchildren.
 She loves the Luangwa Valley because of its peace, tranquility, and very relaxed lifestyle; topped off by the local peoples very gentle and easy to get along with nature.